 The families of nearly 100 local students received free turkeys, side dishes, and pies as part of a festive annual tradition that began at North Area Community School, one of the Community Schools operated by the Sacramento County Office of Education (SCOE).
 Thanks to generous donations—including a $1,500 grant from the Natomas Walmart location—complete meals were also provided to students enrolled in SCOE’s Senior Extension Program at the four campuses it serves.

-Staff from the two SCOE programs were involved in packing and distributing the free meals, which were made possible thanks to employee donations and support from these local business partners:
+Staff from both SCOE programs were involved in packing and distributing the free meals, which were made possible thanks to employee donations and support from these local business partners:

 - Costco (Auburn Blvd.)